wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    1 TB is allocated to OneLake storage.

    64 capacity units (CUs) allow consumption of 64x60 CU seconds every minute when "experiences" are run.

+   Each data <a target="_blank" href="https://learn.microsoft.com/en-us/purview/concept-elastic-data-map">Purview Data Map</a> capacity unit includes a throughput of 25 operations/sec and 10 GB of metadata storage limit for <a target="_blank" href="https://learn.microsoft.com/en-us/purview/concept-scans-and-ingestion">scanning</a>.

    PROTIP: When the capacity consumption exceeds its size, Microsoft slows down the experience similar to slowing down CPU performance.